-The truth is out there: Govt. releases UFO report; unexplained phenomena could pose security threat
+The truth is out there: Gov’t releases UFO report; unexplained phenomena could pose security threat

 Last year, the Pentagon announced the formation of its Unidentified Aerial Phenomena [UAP] Task Force, designed to “detect, analyze and catalog UAPs that could potentially pose a threat to U.S. national security.”
 The public disclosure of that task force came on the heels of several leaked Navy videos showing military personnel encounters with unidentified craft.

 The most recent footage, captured in 2019 by the USS Omaha, seems to show an unidentified object disappearing into the waters off the coast of California.
-A host of alleged UFO encounters are detailed in the study, though many remain unexplained.
+The report examined that and a host of other alleged UFO sightings.

 Key lawmakers said the study is a “first step” but by no means by the end of the story.